elise-p/CloudCorset-1/README.md

 ## Things I Learned

 - At first, I tried using DynamoDB `getItem` or `scan`, but realized they aren't good for retrieving multiple grouped users.
-  I had to hardcode city grouping logic inside the Lambda to make it work.
+  I had to do the DynamoDB query manually inside the Lambda to make it work.
-- In the future, once the app expands to more cities, I plan to optimize it by grouping cities with the same timezone.
-  That way, I can minimize how often EventBridge and Lambda need to run.
+- To avoid creating a separate EventBridge rule for each city (which doesn’t scale well), I switched to using a single hourly EventBridge ping.
+This way, even as the app grows, the maximum number of pings per day stays at 24.

 ---